-BC Hydro is working with Indigenous communities to build long term relationships by incorporating their interests into the Site C project and finding ways to avoid, mitigate and minimize impacts together.
+We're working with Indigenous communities to build long-term relationships by incorporating their interests into the Site C project and finding ways to mitigate impacts and advance reconciliation together.

-Our engagement efforts include working with Indigenous Nations to find ways to mitigate impacts to culture.
+Our engagement efforts include working with Indigenous Nations to find ways to mitigate impacts to culture and to advance reconciliation.

-One way we're doing this is through the Culture and Heritage Resources Committee (CHRC), which brings together members from B.C. and Alberta communities impacted by Site C to discuss mitigation measures for impacts to culture and heritage resources.
+One way we're doing this is through the Culture and Heritage Resources Committee.
+It brings together members from B.C. and Alberta communities impacted by Site C to discuss mitigation measures for impacts to culture and heritage resources.
 Representatives oversee and participate in initiatives that showcase the unique culture of Indigenous Nations in the Peace River Valley.

-This interactive exhibit allows visitors to see and read about artifacts found through Site C archeological excavations, including trails and nearby sites such as Tse'k'wa, to learn how the artifacts connect to Indigenous peoples' history in the area.
-Community members also tell stories through recordings about their ancestors' use of the land, spiritual places, current cultural activities and of their resourcefulness and resilience.
+The interactive exhibit invites visitors to learn about the Indigenous artifacts found through Site C archeological excavations.
+Artifacts recovered along nearby trails and sites, such as Tse'k'wa, tell the story of Indigenous peoples' history in the area.
+You can also listen to recordings of Indigenous community members sharing stories about their ancestors' use of the land, spiritual places, current cultural activities, and their communities' resourcefulness and resilience.

-- A bison skeleton replica at half scale that was discovered through a Site C palaeontological dig.
+- A bison skeleton replica at half scale that was discovered through a Site C paleontology dig

-Please reach out to the BC Hydro Relationships Leads participating in the Culture and Heritage Resources Committee if you have questions.
+Please reach out to members of the Culture and Heritage Resources Committee if you have questions.

 250 271 0021

 604 230 7855